 Jewish & Latter-day Saint Academic Dialogue

-We are pleased to announce a recent joint publication with CCAR (Central Conference of American Rabbis) and RSC (Brigham Young University Religious Studies Center).
+We are pleased to announce the 2020 publication of papers from our dialogue sessions, published jointly with CCAR (Central Conference of American Rabbis) and RSC (Brigham Young University Religious Studies Center).

 Goals and Methodology of Jewish & Latter-day Saint Academic Dialogue Project

 Primary participants: This semi-annual academic dialogue is led by Rabbi Mark Diamond and Dr. Steven Windmueller on the Jewish side, and by Dr. Andy Reed and Dr. Shon Hopkin on the Latter-day Saint side.
 The primary Latter-day Saint participants include (biographies at the bottom of the page): Andy Reed, Barbara Morgan Gardner, Quin Monson, Brent Top, Shon Hopkin, Jared Ludlow, and Jacob Rennaker.
 The primary Jewish participants include: Holli Levitsky, Joshua Garroway, Kristine Garroway, Mark Diamond, Steven Windmueller, and Tamar Frankiel.

 Semi-annual meetings: The formal dialogue began at BYU in Spring 2016, continued in Los Angeles in Winter 2016, and has continued with a similar schedule, with a notable visit to Jerusalem in June 2019.